ahlim0m/tylernakamura.github.io/_posts/2016-09-06-my-software-wishlist.markdown

 ### macOS
 - cmd + tab needs to be faster.
 I have no idea why its so slow.
+- contacts: adding to and from "groups" is horrible in its current state

 ### OBS
 - Default value for container recording should be mp4 or matroska NOT flv